Interested in becoming a Salt Valley Arts instructor?

 Keith McGuire is a watercolor artist and instructor.
 Currently he teaches watercolor painting and traditional

 drawing techniques.
-Keith also designed our new Salt Valley Arts logo.
+Keith also designed our original Salt Valley Arts logo.

 Visit Keith’s Blog at rkmcguires.blogspot.com/